fidwell/OpenRct2-Cartographer/README.md

 # Cartographer for OpenRCT2

-This plugin for will draw a map of your park.

-## Features

-Shows an orthogonal (non-isometric) representation of the opened park in a window, using solid colors to represent different surface textures, footpaths, rides, and scenery.
+This is a plugin for OpenRCT2.
+It will draw a map of your park.
+Instead of the weird diagonal map that is built in to the game, this map is orthogonally-oriented and thus easier to read.
+It uses solid colors to represent different surface textures, footpaths, rides, water, and scenery, each of which can be toggled on and off.

+It doesn't really do anything else, but it looks neat.
+You could take a screenshot of the map, import it into some image program, and then do something fun with it.

-### Planned features
+### Planned features / known issues

-* UI options
-  * Refresh
-  * Scale
+The map does not automatically refresh during construction (this would cause an enormous performance hit).
+Instead, close and re-open the map.

+Currently, the OpenRCT2 API does not allow for clicking on the map to pan in-game to a location.

 Please submit any ideas under [issues](https://github.com/fidwell/OpenRct2-Cartographer/issues).